theduckylittle/racercat-logger/README.md

-# RacerCat Raspberry Pi Telemetry Capture System
+# RacerCat Telemetry Capture System

+## Description
+Modular python based telemetry capture system.
+The goal is to provide an extensible telemetry capture system than can work with multiple types of input.
+Currently tested:

+1. Garmin GLO for GPS capture.
+2. Raspberry Pi Sense HAT for accelerometer data.

 ## Setting up the Dev Environment